 To influence the “art” part of the equation, keep your home in good condition.
 Present it for appraisal as you would for sale.
 Prepare written information regarding improvements, and offer an extra copy for your appraiser to keep.
 Be punctual, courteous, and respectful, and your appraiser will do for you the best that can be done.

 Keep in mind external factors such as location and market conditions can greatly impact a home’s appraisal.
 Areas with high demand and low supply tend to have higher property values.
 Also, the potential for future renovations can affect the appraisal.

-Lenders must use a management company to handle their orders and in most cases loan officers aren’t allowed to contact or talk to an appraiser about the value or results.
-If the appraisal isn’t satisfactory and there is a doubt in finding comps or the value, we can provide additional comps that the appraiser may have overlooked and management company will contact eh appraiser with those and ask for reconsideration.
+Lenders must use a management company to handle their orders, and in most cases, mortgage loan originators aren’t allowed to contact or talk to an appraiser about the value or results.
+If the appraisal isn’t satisfactory and there is doubt in finding comps or the value, we can provide additional comps that the appraiser may have overlooked, and the management company will contact the appraiser with those and ask for reconsideration.